mlanca-c/ft_server/README.md

  # docker images command shows a list of images and their sizes.
  $ docker images

- # docker rmi command used to remove an image permanently.
+ # docker rm command used to remove an image permanently.
  # First stop and delete all containers running of that image to remove it.
  $ docker rm <image>